-- 1. There shall be at least four General Meetings of the Bar Council spread across each year, not including the First Meeting. - 2.
+- 1. At least one meeting shall be held in or immediately before each Sitting. - 2.
 On the request of the Chair or of not less than 20 members of the Bar Council the Chief Executive shall at any time summon a meeting of the Bar Council.
 Four clear days' notice at least of each such meeting shall be given unless the Chair in any case of emergency shall otherwise direct. - 3.
 Notice of any matters to be placed on the agenda for a meeting of the Bar Council shall be sent to the Chief Executive, with the name of the sender, at least eight clear days before the date of the meeting. - 4.
 Unless those present at the meeting otherwise resolve, no business except that appearing on the agenda shall be brought before a meeting of the Bar Council. - 5.
 20 members of the Bar Council shall constitute a quorum. - 6.
-The Chair shall preside at all meetings of the Bar Council at which they shall be present, but if there be no Chair, or if they are absent, then the Vice-Chair shall so preside, but if there be no Vice-Chair, or if they are absent, then the members present shall choose one of their number to be Chair of that meeting. - 7.
+The Chair shall preside at all meetings of the Bar Council at which he shall be present, but if there be no Chair, or if he be absent, then the Vice-Chair shall so preside, but if there be no Vice-Chair, or if he be absent, then the members present shall choose one of their number to be Chair of that meeting. - 7.
 The Bar Council may at any time invite any person to attend in an advisory capacity at any meeting or meetings of the Bar Council.
 All meetings of the Bar Council shall be open to Subscribers unless the Bar Council resolves to the contrary in relation to any meeting or part of any meeting.
 Paragraphs 10-12 of this schedule shall not apply to any resolution by the Bar Council to close any meeting or part of any meeting. - 8.
 Subject as hereinafter provided questions arising at any meeting shall be decided by a majority of votes of those present and voting.
 Each member of the Bar Council shall have one vote but in the case of an equality of votes the Chair of the meeting shall have a second or casting vote.